Megha849/HygieiaTOC/pages/product1/Introduction.md

 permalink: Introduction.html
 ---

-Hygieia's dashboards enable you to visualize near real-time status of the entire delivery pipeline.
-In addition, it provides a continuous feedback loop for any DevOps organization.

-Hygieia's dashboards are customizable; for example, you can select your story tracking tools, code repository, build, quality, and deployment tools for monitoring the delivery pipeline.
-They assist in achieving process transparency and therefore help establish feedback loops, thus achieving the underlying concept of DevOps and Lean.
-They contain interactive elements which enable drill-down and linking to the connected tools.

 ## Brief Overview of Hygieia's Dashboards

 There are two separate Hygieia dashboards.
 One dashboard is for engineers and thus offers metrics, among other details, in an extremely drilled down manner.
 These dashboards are as follows: